Philippine School Sultanate of Oman: Infancy years (1990-1991)

-The institution was inaugurated on February 2, 1990 under the name Philippine Community School at a leased residential villa at Way 317 of Wuttayah Street in the Al Wattayah district.
+The institution was inaugurated on February 2, 1990 under the name Philippine Community School at a leased residential villa (Villa no. 1324) at Way 317 of Wuttayah Street in the Al Wattayah district.
 It opened fifteen days later with 38 students handled by volunteer teachers.
 A teacher named Elenita Fernandez arrived in June of that year to take up post as the school's first principal.
 With the arrival of the institution's first elementary teachers: Isabelita Malong, Carmelita de Jesus, and Fe Edithaldine Vendiola, from the Philippines before the end of 1990, the school began offering a separate preschool and elementary level.

-After producing its first graduates in the form of preparatory pupils, followed by the arrival of the first preschool teacher Mrs. Rosario Ballesteros in September 1991, the school was recognized as a learning institution by the then Ministry of Education and Youth.
+After producing its first graduates in the form of preparatory pupils, all handled by Fernandez, followed by the arrival of the first preschool teacher Mrs. Rosario Ballesteros in September 1991, the school was recognized as a learning institution by the then Ministry of Education and Youth.
 It produced the first set of grade six graduates at the end of academic year 1990-1991.